Harlingen Consolidated Independent School District

-Harlingen Consolidated Independent School District is a school district headquartered in Harlingen, Texas (USA).
+Harlingen Consolidated Independent School District is a school district headquartered in Harlingen, Texas, United States.
 It was founded August 5, 1950 via the merger of the Harlingen Independent School District and the Stuart Place Independent School District.

 HCISD serves most of the city of Harlingen, part of the city of San Benito, the city of Palm Valley, the towns of Combes and Primera, and portions of unincorporated Cameron County, including Juarez, Las Palmas, and Lasana.

 HCISD has its own TV station locally broadcast in Harlingen on cable provided by Time Warner Cable of the Rio Grande Valley.
 KHGN-TV is used to inform parents and students of updates involving Harlingen and its schools.
 Also aired on KHGN is Harlingen High School's Cardinal News and Nonsense and Harlingen High School South's Southern Scoop.

 The HCISD district office and KHGN-TV Channel 17 TV station are located at 407 N. 77 Sunshine Strip in Harlingen, Texas (78550).

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 In 2018, Dishman Elementary was named a Blue Ribbon School by U.S. Department of Education.

+Controversy

+In July 2024, the ACLU of Texas sent HCISD a letter, arguing that HCISD's 2023-2024 dress and grooming code appeared to violate the Texas Creating a Respectful and Open World for Natural Hair (or CROWN) Act, which prohibits racial discrimination based on hairstyles or hair texture and which took effect in September 2023, and asking the district to revise its policies for the 2024-2025 school year.